-Newsround's guide to North Korea
+North Korea: Everything you need to know about the country - CBBC Newsround

 But others argue that people could be cheering Kim because they are worried that they would get in serious trouble if they didn't.

+One of the main issues that has seen North Korea make headlines in the news is to do with nuclear missiles.

-North Korea is trying to make nuclear missiles - powerful bombs that can cause devastating damage - which one day might be able to hit targets in the USA.
+North Korea had been trying to make nuclear missiles - powerful bombs that can cause devastating damage - which one day might be able to hit targets in the US.

-It's believed that North Korea isn't currently building any missiles that can travel to and strike the UK, which is around 8,400 kilometres away.
+It wasn't believed that it was building any missiles that could travel to and strike the UK, which is around 8,400 kilometres away.

-US President Donald Trump has been sending warships and submarines to South Korea, a country which America has supported for a long time, to try to get Kim Jong-un to stop his weapon-building plans.
+US President Donald Trump sent warships and submarines to South Korea, a country which America has supported for a long time, to try to get Kim Jong-un to stop his weapon-building plans.

-In August 2017, North Korea fired a missile, which is able to carry weapons, over Japan for the first time.
-It then crashed into the sea.
+In August 2017, North Korea fired a missile able to carry weapons, over northern Japan for the first time.
+It crashed into the sea.

+Two weeks later, the country fired a second missile over Japan which flew higher and further than the first one.
+It also landed in the sea.

 Japanese Prime Minister Shinzo Abe called the action a "serious" threat to his country.